shacharlevy1991/agentune/README.md

 ## Development

-See the [Development Guide](./docs/development/dev_guide.md) for setup instructions.
+See the [Development Guide](./docs/development/dev_guide.md) for setup instructions and testing.

 ### Coding Standards